 Delicious Peanut Butter Banana Baked Oatmeal is like eating dessert for breakfast, yet it’s naturally sweetened with ripe banana and honey.
-It’s also a satisfying oatmeal recipe that is packed with protein, fiber, and healthy fats for a nutritious breakfast you’ll make again and again.
+It’s also a satisfying oatmeal recipe that is so easy to make and so delicious.

-Are you ready for a new baked oatmeal recipe that tastes like dessert?
-Let me tell you, this Peanut Butter Banana Baked Oatmeal is a major winner!
+Are you ready for a breakfast recipe that tastes like dessert?
+Let me tell you, this Peanut Butter Baked Oatmeal is a major winner!
 It comes out crisp along the edges and top, but soft and gooey on the inside with the best flavor.
-It’s almost like a giant peanut butter oatmeal cookie, but one that’s made with healthy, wholesome ingredients and is served at breakfast time!
+It’s almost like a giant peanut butter oatmeal cookie, but one that’s made with wholesome ingredients and is served at breakfast time!

-- Flax egg: We’re combining 2 tablespoons of ground flaxseed and 1/3 cup warm water to replace two eggs in this recipe.
+- Flax egg: I combined 2 tablespoons of ground flaxseed and 1/3 cup warm water to replace two eggs in this recipe.

-- Quick oats: For the best texture, we recommend quick oats in this particular baked oatmeal recipe.
+- Quick oats: For the best texture, I recommend quick oats in this particular baked oatmeal recipe.
 Use gluten-free oats as needed.
+Rolled oats will also work and will be more on the chewier side.

-- Flavor makers: Pumpkin spice mix and vanilla extract add warmth and cozy flavor.
+- Seasonings: Pumpkin spice mix and vanilla extract.

 - Bananas: This ingredient makes this dish perfectly moist and sweet.
 Be sure to use very ripe bananas!

-- Honey: To naturally sweeten the dish.
-Maple syrup or agave would work great as a substitute.
+- Honey: Maple syrup or agave would work great as a substitute.

-- Milk: We like to use coconut milk, but you can use any milk you’d like.
+- Milk: I like to use 2% milk, but you can use any milk you’d like.

-This baked oatmeal recipe is super easy to throw together!
+This recipe is super easy to throw together!
 It’s really just a matter of stirring the ingredients together in one large bowl, pouring the mixture into a pan, and baking it up!

 For full, printable instructions, reference the recipe card at the bottom of the post.